sieie/Prestto-Solutions_Prueba/README.md

 # Prueba

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This project is Front-End Angular practice (creation of reactive forms, validations, path protection using guards) was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

 ## Development server